-There are different options available that lets you customize the publishing behavior of the campaign.
+There are different options available that allow you to customize the publishing behavior of the campaign.
 But the very first option you see on the Settings has the prime control.

 Number of posts to publish each day

-- For each number of post, a publishing timer gets created. (ex.
-You chose to publish 4 posts, you’ll get 4 publishing timers)
+- For each number of posts, a publishing timer gets created. (ex.
+You chose to publish 3 posts, you’ll get 3 publishing timers)

 - You can choose to make it fully automatic and let Jarvee select the publishing time for each post or you can set an exact time for each publishing timer.